AndrewCh/KindleOptimizer/README.md

 What's new in version 2.3:<br/>
-1. Kindle Cloud Reader in Austria is now supported<br/>
+1. Kindle Cloud Reader in Australia is now supported<br/>
  - https://read.amazon.com.au/<br/>

 What's new in version 2.2:<br/>